Awaiting new release, 'Star Wars' fans battle it out in costume contest

-LOS ANGELES Dec 16 - "Star Wars" heroes and villains battled it out in a costume contest outside Hollywood's TCL Chinese Theater as they awaited the opening of the sci-fi saga's latest offering "Rogue One."
+LOS ANGELES, Dec 16 (Reuters) - - "Star Wars" heroes and villains battled it out in a costume contest outside Hollywood's TCL Chinese Theater as they awaited the opening of the sci-fi saga's latest offering "Rogue One."

 The first stand-alone film in the franchise reboot since Disney bought filmmaker "Star Wars" creator George Lucas' Lucasfilm Ltd for $4 billion in 2012, "Rogue One: A Star Wars Story" introduces a new set of characters, led by heroine Jyn Erso, played by British actress Felicity Jones.